Scattering theory in a weighted $L^2$ space for a class of the defocusing inhomogeneous nonlinear Schr\"odinger equation: Pseudo-conformal conservation law

-The result follows by using the conservation of energy. \end{proof} An application of the virial identity is the following ``pseudo-conformal conservation law" for the defocusing (INLS). \begin{lem} Let $u_0 \in H^1(\R^d)$ be such that $|x| u_0 \in L^2(\R^d)$ and $u$ the corresponding global solution to the defocusing \emph{(INLS)}.
-Then, for any $t\in \R$,
+An application of the virial identity is the following ``pseudo-conformal conservation law" for the defocusing (INLS). \begin{lemma} Let $u_0 \in H^1(\R^d)$ be such that $|x| u_0 \in L^2(\R^d)$ and $u$ the corresponding global solution to the defocusing \emph{(INLS)}.
+Then for any $t\in \R$,